curry-scott/Tic-Tac-Toe/pseudo.md

 create row of 3
 create column of 3
 row and columns creat tiles
-    Create row, columns and tiles- createElement to create div (Bootstrap).-- Render
+    Create row, columns and tiles- generateElement to create div (Bootstrap).-- Render

-create an element for current game state player notification - createElement --switched with each turn.
+create an element for current game state player notification - generateElement --switched with each turn.

 create reset button-
   text on button- play game